GreptimeTeam/docs/docs/getting-started/visualize-data.md

 ## Embedded Dashboard in GreptimeDB

-The Dashboard can be embedded into GreptimeDB's binary.
-Build GreptimeDB with feature `servers/dashboard` enabled from workspace root.
-For example, `cargo build --feature servers/dashboard`.
-The building process will automatically download the distribution of the Dashboard.
-After the building process succeeded, you can start GreptimeDB normally, and visit the HTTP endpoint `dashboard` to use the Dashboard locally.
+The Dashboard is also embedded into GreptimeDB's binary.
+Download our pre-built binary ([here](../installation/download-pre-built.md)), start GreptimeDB normally, then visit the HTTP endpoint `http://localhost:4000/dashboard` to use the Dashboard locally.